DOML-Lang/DOML/README.md

 # Data Oriented Markup Language - DOML (.Net)
+> By Braedon Wooding
+> Latest Version N/A
+> *Note: This spec is changing a whole lot!
+Until its marked at-least 1.0 you should regard it as unstable*

 This is the Specification document for DOML (Data Oriented Markup Language), which is a 'new' markup language that takes a different approach then most.
 It enacts to simulate a call-stack rather than simulate data structures, this allows it to represent a constructor like look rather than the usual {...} mess.

 ## A quick overview